 We’ll buy a house next to anyone who promises free babysitting.

-Los Angeles is our primary home, but we visit Tucson often and spend vacations and holidays there.
+Los Angeles is our primary home, but we visit Tucson as often as possible, usually over holidays and long weekends.
+We love the desert.

 You’re an advocate of open adoption, meaning you support adoptive families having contact with birth families.